 - "The Reason You Suck" Speech: Surprisingly, the one who receives this speech at the end is not the villainous Lord Shiro, but Kuro himself, when his aunt Cecilia calls him out on going along with the intended sacrifice to paint himself as a martyr rather than fighting for his own life as he should have done.

-- The Southpaw: Kuro is left-handed.
+- Situational Hand Switch: Kuro is left-handed.
 He has to get used to using his right hand after he injures his left arm.

 - Urban Segregation: Northport is split into the Inner District, home to the upper and middle Spinehog classes, and the Outer District where the lower-class citizens live.
 See Wretched Hive below.

-- World of Funny Animals (also World of Mammals): All characters are anthropomorphic armadillos, hedgehogs, or does.
+- World of Funny Animals: All characters in the story are anthropomorphic animals.

 - Wretched Hive: Northport's Outer District, where the houses are falling apart, the streets are dirty, criminals run rampant, and survival of the fittest is the law.